ARM-software/arm-trusted-firmware/docs/getting_started/prerequisites.rst

 AArch64 builds, the respective targets required are ``arm-none-eabi`` and ``aarch64-none-elf``.

-Testing has been performed with version 13.3.Rel1 (gcc 13.3) of the Arm GNU compiler, which can be installed from the `Arm Developer website`_.
+Testing has been performed with version 14.2.Rel1 (GCC 14.2) of the Arm GNU compiler, which can be installed from the `Arm Developer website`_.

 In addition, a native compiler is required to build supporting tools.